codingforpleasure/customized-workspace/Ubuntu/useful-resources/numpy.md

 ### Repeating an array

-This code snippet is an exmaple of an image grayscale with single channel, we would like to triple the layer:
+This code snippet is an exmaple of an image grayscale with single channel, we would like to triple the layer (repeat the channel 3 times along axis=2):

 ```python
 image = np.array([0]*(96^2)